nullivex/apx/README.md

 ## Changelog

+### 0.6.1
+* Added support for charsets in Response object
+* Changed the default mimeType from text/json to application/json

 ### 0.6.0
 * Request objects now implement the file object
 * Response objects now implement the file object